signladmin/master/docs/intermediate-guide/pi-pool-tutorial/README.md

 # Pi-Node Image & Guide

+The guide builds the image from a fresh install of Ubuntu.
+If you flashed the image you only need the guide as a reference.
+Head over to the quickstart to get synced up.
+The relay,core and cold guides will configure the the Pi-Node further.

 The [Pi-Node.img.gz](https://mainnet.adamantium.online/Pi-Node.img.gz) is a pre configured Cardano node that can be used for minting NFT's, submitting transactions and can be further configured into a relay or core node for stake pool creation.
 It is configured with everything you need to quickly bootstrap a synced node with Nginx proxypass of Grafana for TLS encryption with a self signed certificate, working topology updater and gLiveView.

 ![](../../../.gitbook/assets/photo\_2021-03-09-13.40.29.jpeg)